NoHomey/react-material-ui-keyboard/README.md

 # Written in Typescript and Typescript Ready! ([check example](https://github.com/NoHomey/react-material-ui-keyboard/blob/master/example/index.tsx))

-# As of v1.2.2 d.ts File is included (npm typings support)

-# As of v1.2.0 d.ts is possible to use react-material-ui-keyboard in none material-ui project.
+# It is possible to use react-material-ui-keyboard in none material-ui project.

 ## Limitations